wimpomp/parfor/README.md

 tqdm, dill

 ## Limitations
-Objects passed to the pool need to be dillable (dill needs to serialize them).
+If you're using Python with the GIL enabaled, then objects passed to the pool need to be dillable (dill needs to serialize them).
 Generators and SwigPyObjects are examples of objects that cannot be used.
 They can be used however, for the iterator argument when using parfor, but its iterations need to be dillable.
 You might be able to make objects dillable anyhow using `dill.register` or with `__reduce__`, `__getstate__`, etc.

 ## Arguments
+To functions `parfor.parfor`, `parfor.pmap` and `parfor.gmap`.

 ### Required:
     fun:      function taking arguments: iteration from  iterable, other arguments defined in args & kwargs
     iterable: iterable or iterator from which an item is given to fun as a first argument